bruprescott/CTDizzle/Documentation/User_Guide.md

 **Before You Get Started**

 There are cheaper and/or better sensor options out there.
 This guide only works for parts listed in the Parts_List.
 It is your responsibility to ensure that all parts are compatible with your setup.
+This build guide also assumes that you are running everything off of Windows.